Amr Warda

-Amr Medhat Mohsen Warda (عمرو مدحت محسن وردة; born 17 September 1993) is an Egyptian professional footballer who plays as a winger or attacking midfielder for Cypriot club Apollon Limassol and the Egypt national team.
+Amr Medhat Mohsen Warda (عمرو مدحت محسن وردة; born 17 September 1993) is an Egyptian professional footballer who plays as a forward for Greek Super League club AEL.

 Club career

 Panetolikos

-On 22 August 2015, Warda signed a three-year contract with Panetolikos F.C. on a free transfer from Al Ahly.
+On 22 August 2015, Warda signed a three-year contract with Panetolikos on a free transfer from Al Ahly.
 Panetolikos winger Amr Warda is happy to be rewarded for the Best Goal of the second matchday in the Super League Greece.
 "I'm very happy that fans voted my goal as the best.
 I'll try to do my best for me and my team.
 This goal was important not only for me but for my team too.
 We proved to be a good team.
 From my first day in Panetolikos everyone treated me nice.
 We co-operate and try for the best", Warda said.
-The attacking midfielder is a transfer target of the big three of Super League, according to his compatriots.
-On 20 December 2015, he scored the first goal in a 2–0 crucial home win against Iraklis.
-He was named man of the match.
+On 20 December 2015, he scored the first goal in a 2–0 crucial home win against Iraklis and was named man of the match.

-On 4 March 2016, Warda was called up in Egypt squad ahead of friendly games against Nigeria on 25 and 29 March.
 On 11 September 2016, he scored his first goal for the 2016–17 season in a 2–1 away loss against PAOK.
-A week later he scored in a 2–0 away win against rivals Atromitos.
-On 6 November 2016, he scored the first foal in a 2–1 home win against AEL.
+A week later, he scored in a 0–2 away win against rivals Atromitos.
+On 6 November 2016, he scored the first goal in a 2–1 home win against AEL.